yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

     amplify central create env env1
     ```

 2. Create an API service within environment `env1` by providing a path to a valid .yaml, .yml, or .json file that defines a specific resource (for example, `apiservice.yaml`).
-In this case, only one API service called `apisvc1` will be created from the resource file:
+In this example, only one API service called `apisvc1` is created from the resource file:

     ```
     amplify central create -f <filepath>